 The Final exam will be given as per the school calendar.
 There will be no make-up final.
 You may bring 2 sides of regular paper with notes and equations to the final exam.
 You must bring a photo ID to the final exam and show it to the instructor during the test if asked.
 If you are late to the final then you will NOT be given additional time.
 No calculator is allowed on the final.
-You are only allowed a pencil/pen and a straight edge like a ruler.
+You are only allowed a single pencil/pen and a straight edge like a ruler.

-If the final exam cannot be taken because of extraordinary circumstances (earthquake / power outage etc...and cannot be rescheduled), then your highest midterm grade will be used for final exam grade
+If the class as a whole cannot take the final exam because of extraordinary circumstances (earthquake / power outage etc...and cannot be rescheduled), then your highest midterm grade, (without reflection points) will be used for your final exam grade